 2019-02-06 I enjoy watching YouTube videos and reading posts about portable QRP ventures.
 But here in SE Wisconsin I'm too much of a wimp to do that right now, even though I have all the toys.
 Last night we got about an inch of freezing rain and sleet.
 Temperature is hovering in the mid 20s f.
 So today I did another semi-portable venture.
 I was rewarded with three QRP CW QSOs, one each on 20, 30 and 40 meters.
 The 20 meter one was in New Mexico, 1000 miles.
 The 40 meter one was with another QRP station in Florida, also about 1000 miles.
 35 ft of RG174 coax allowed me to be inside, but in the true spirit of portable I was using my x5105's internal battery!
 So I felt like I was portable!

 2019-02-04 I just can't avoid giving into the temptation to do "semi-portable" operations.
-So, this afternoon I set the Silver Bullet 1000 TIA by Wolf River Coils up on the front sidewalk again, spread the radials across the fast-melting snow in the yard.
+So, this afternoon I set the Silver Bullet 1000 TIA up on the front sidewalk again and spread the three radials across the fast-melting snow in the yard.
 It was 41 degrees.

 Then I set up my xiegu x5105 QRP rig on the dining room table with the valentine decorations, and had a go.
 First on 40 meters, I had a CW QSO with a station in Pennsylvania.
 That one wasn't real good as signals were really poor.
 I got his details but not sure if he got mine.

 Next I tuned the antenna up on 20 meters, which simply required moving the tuning collar almost to the top of the coil.
 SWR was perfect!